 Students on the Nursing degree, all Allied Health degrees, and NI students on the Social Work degree are not eligible as additional government support is available for such students.

 Although the funding for bursaries comes from the University, the bursary is paid by the Student Loans Company.

 To receive a bursary, students must have applied to Student Finance NI for financial support.

 Bursaries are calculated automatically on the basis of residual household income.
 Students do not need to apply for the bursary and there are no application forms for this purpose.

-The bursary will be paid directly into a student's bank account in one instalment in March 2019.
+The bursary will be paid directly into a student's bank account in one instalment on 22 March 2021.